Home Inspection, Roofing

 Using a drone effectively cancels out many of these expenses.
 One inspector can do a roof inspection that is performed using a drone.
 They do not need any other equipment or ladders.
 They do not require a large vehicle to get the equipment there, and the inspector themselves is in no danger whatsoever while performing the inspection.

-Performing a roof inspection with a drone is far more cost-effective and efficient than performing a manual inspection.
+Performing a roof inspection with a drone is far more cost-effective and efficient than a manual review.

 Using A Drone Is Much Faster

-Manually inspecting a roof entails the inspector, or multiple inspectors, climbing up onto the house’s roof and carefully moving over it, inspecting it for problems, danger, code violations, and damage.
+Manually inspecting a roof entails the inspector, or multiple inspectors, climbing onto the house’s roof and carefully moving over it, checking it for problems, danger, code violations, and damage.

 This process is lengthy and time-consuming, and its danger causes the inspectors to move slowly and cautiously while conducting the inspection.

-This process is significantly faster when a drone is used and far more comprehensive as well.
+This process is significantly faster when a drone is used and far more comprehensive.
 An inspector who uses a drone can survey the entire roof in a matter of a few minutes, and all of the footage may be reviewed in the same amount of time.

 The inspector will send the drone up to fly along a pre-plotted route or fly the drone themselves and scan for potential problems.
 This process is straightforward and requires very little time.